THE KINGDOM

 For over a year now, I’ve been writing songs that chronicle the ministry of Jesus, from John the Baptist’s proclamation “Behold the Lamb of God…” to Peter’s Confession “You’re the Messiah…”.
-From the calming of the Sea of Galilee: “Peace, Be still” to the Triumphal Entry into Jerusalem: “Blessed is He Who comes…” The Last Supper, Death, Resurrection, and impending Return: these songs focus on The Kingdom of Heaven at hand!
-The first song, Authority, released March 28th.
+From the calming of the Sea of Galilee: “Peace, be still” to the Triumphal Entry into Jerusalem: “Blessed is He Who comes…” The Last Supper, Death, Resurrection, and impending Return: these songs focus on The Kingdom of Heaven at hand!
+The first song (Authority) released March 28th, Peace Be Still is scheduled for October.

 Watch the stunning lyric video for the Kingdom’s first Single.